stephenyoon84/es2015-let-dc-web-career-021819/README.md

 advice(19);
 ```
-So hosting is when JavaScript automatically lifts the variable declaration to the top of the function scope. `var suggestion, praise;` is declared at the top iof the function, but no value is assigned at that point.
+Hpisting gives us `var suggestion, praise;` being declared at the top of the function, but no value is assigned at that point.
 This means that when we try to log its value inside of the function before we have assigned a value, it will hold the value of undefined.
-It is treated as a variable that has been named but is holding no value up until the point that we set a value inside our if/else condition.
+It is treated as a variable that has been named but is holding no value.
 If the else condition never runs such as in the case above then its value remains undefined.

 It would be nice to get a proper error message in these situations and have some control to prevent JavaScript from hoisting variables to the top of the function.
-To protect ourselves it would be ideal in this case to limit the scope of the variables to inside the blocks of the if/else `{}` curly braces.
+To protect ourselves it would be ideal in this case to limit the scope of the variables to inside the blocks of the if/else `{}` curly braces instead of having them scoped to the entire function.

 ## Introducing Let